Handle screen rotation without onConfigurationChanged

 }

-From this point, I created two shortcut class event listeners that were based on OrientationEventListener.
+From this point, I created two shortcut classes based on OrientationEventListener.

-The first class is SimpleOrientationEventListener that calculates the orientation of current screen and fires out by onChanged abstract method in onOrientationChanged.
+The first class is SimpleOrientationEventListener, which calculates the current screen orientation and triggers the onChanged abstract method in onOrientationChanged.
 Below is the method.

 @Override